-Where there is a collection of records to review-such as staff, contractor, and volunteer training records; background check records; supervisory rounds logs; risk screening and intake processing records; inmate education records; medical files; and investigative files-auditors must self-select for review a representative sample of each type of record.
+The auditor was able to self select, gather a representative sample, and review documents as requireds.
+Including but not limited to documentation related to training records; background check records; supervisory rounds logs; risk screening and intake processing records; resident education records; medical files; and investigative files.